kampkelly/MyDiary/README.md

 # MyDiary
-This is an Andela bootcamp project titled MyDiary.
+This is MyDiary front-end application.

 ## About